TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/AuthMode.rst

    :Scope: Display  / Proc.
    :RenderType: all

-   .. versionchanged:: 12.ß
+   .. versionchanged:: 12.0
-      The only valid value for TCA config option :php:`authMode` on :php:`'type' => 'select'` fields is now :php:`explicitAllow`.
-The values :php:`explicitDeny` and :php:`individual` are invalid and no longer evaluated.
+      The only valid value for TCA config option :php:`authMode` is now:php:`explicitAllow`.
+      The values :php:`explicitDeny` and :php:`individual` are obsolete and no longer evaluated.

    Authorization mode for the selector box.
 The only possible option is: